 Almost 30 years ago, metal band Judas Priest found themselves embroiled in a legal proceedings after allegations that subliminal messages in their music drove two Nevada teens to insanity.
-Benoit & Sergio's new EP That's the Party Talking may land the classy-dance duo in a similar situation, as we're pretty sure it's subtly imploring us to do drugs and other bad things.
+Benoit & Sergio's new EP That's the Party Talking may land the classy-dance duo in a similar situation, as we're pretty sure it's subtly imploring us to do drugs and/or other bad things.

 It turns out that the vocals in the track aren't actually sampled from elsewhere at all.
 It's all vocals from the duo themselves.
-Benoit explains, "It's all my vocal samples.
+Sergio explains, "It's all my vocal samples.
 We just cut 'em up and pitched them down to make it sound a bit weirder.
 The cut up sample is my voice with a crazy side chain from the bass, so it bounces with the bass."

 After releasing on the likes of DFA, Hot Creations, and Visionquest, the duo landed once again on LA's Culprit, home to the likes of Droog, MANIK, and Adriatique, to name a few.
 The EP's three tracks maintain the duo's impressive consistency and style.
 At this point, churning out undeniable little EP's is just to be expected of them, but they're not about to shack up with just one label forever.
 "I think, for us, it's more about working with people who we respect and people who are on a similar vibe.
 I don't think we ever sit down and think about how to write a song for a particular label."